C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: On groups acting on trees and their boundaries

+There is a notion of an \emph{irreducible} action of a group on a $\Lambda$-tree, where $\Lambda$ is an ordered abelian group; in the special case of a $\mathbf{Z}$-tree, these irreducible actions are our strongly hyperbolic actions, as it follows from Proposition 3.7 of Chapter 3 in \cite{Chis--01}.

-Recall that an action of a group $\Gamma$ on a topological space $\Omega$ is \begin{itemize} \item[$\bullet$] \emph{minimal} if the only $\Gamma$-invariant closed subpaces of $\Omega$ are $\Omega$ itself and the empty subspace. \end{itemize} If a group $\Gamma$ acts on a tree $T$ in a minimal way (definition before Proposition \ref{Powerstree}), its action on $\partial T$ \emph{need not be minimal}.
-A first example is that of the standard action of $\mathbf Z$ on a linear tree; a second example is the action of a Baumslag-Solitar group $BS(1,n)$ on its Bass-Serre tree $T$, which is minimal, but with the corresponding action on the infinite boundary $\partial T$ having a fixed point (see Subsection \ref{ssHNN} below).
+An action of a group $\Gamma$ on a tree $T$ is \begin{itemize} \item[$\bullet$] \emph{minimal} if there does not exist any proper $\Gamma$-invariant subtree in $T$. \end{itemize} Since the same word ``minimal'' is used for actions on trees as above and for actions by homeomorphisms of topological spaces (definition just after Lemma \ref{defsf}), some comments are in order.
+Indeed, if a group $\Gamma$ acts on a tree $T$ in a minimal way, its action on $\partial T$ \emph{need not be minimal}.
+A first example is that of the standard action of $\mathbf Z$ on a linear tree; a second example is the action of a Baumslag-Solitar group $BS(1,n)$ on its Bass-Serre tree $T$, which is minimal; but the corresponding action on the infinite boundary $\partial T$ has a fixed point (see Subsection \ref{ssHNN} below).
 However:

 \begin{Prop} Let $\Gamma$ be a group which acts on a tree~$T$.
 Assume that the action is strongly hyperbolic and minimal.

 Then the action of $\Gamma$ on $\partial T$ is minimal. \end{Prop}